This article will help you:

 Notebooks help you explain insights to teammates.
-While dashboards are great for monitoring metrics, notebooks enable you to communicate the important context and takeaways from analysis that help your team make better-informed product decisions!
+While dashboards are great for monitoring metrics, notebooks enable you to communicate context and takeaways from analysis that help your team make better-informed product decisions.

-- Report how new or changed products, features, offers, campaigns, and experiments have performed
+- Report on performance for new or changed products, features, offers, campaigns, and experiments

 - Explain ad hoc analysis, behavioral insights, or trending patterns about engagement, conversion, retention, stickiness, etc.

 - Teach each other how to ask and answer questions with data

 Notebooks are available to all organizations on the Growth, Enterprise, and Scholarship plans.

 Notebooks do not support the BMP Image format, or the Personas and Pathfinder Users charts.